 The Top Baby Items Pediatricians Don’t Want on Your Registry

 Creating a baby registry can be an overwhelming experience for first-time parents.
-With so many items out there, it’s hard to know what you really need for baby, and it seems like everyone has an opinion on which are the must-have essentials.
+With so many items out there, it’s hard to know what you really need for baby, and it seems like everyone has an opinion on the must-have essentials.
 But not all baby gear is created equal.
-In fact, from a doctor’s perspective, there are a few things you definitely don’t want to get.
+In fact, as a pediatrician, I can tell you there are a few things you definitely don’t want to have on your list.
+Ready to narrow it down to the actual “must-haves?”
 Here, we take a look at seven items to leave off your baby registry.

-Preparing a safe place for baby to sleep an absolute top priority.
-According to the American Academy of Pediatrics (AAP), approximately 3,500 babies die every year in the US because of unsafe sleep environments.
-The AAP recommends that babies sleep on their back on a firm sleep surface that’s free of any objects.
-Sleep positioners, wedges and other specialized sleep surfaces, such as baby nests, could pose a danger and don’t reduce the risk of SIDS.
+Preparing a safe place for baby to sleep is an absolute top priority.
+The American Academy of Pediatrics (AAP) recommends that babies sleep on their back on a firm sleep surface that’s free of any objects.
+Sleep positioners, wedges and other specialized sleep surfaces, such as baby nests or baby loungers, could pose a danger and don’t reduce the risk of SIDS.

 First-time parents are of course anxious to make sure baby is okay, especially while they sleep.
 But monitors that track an infant’s heart rate and breathing aren’t needed for healthy babies and haven’t been shown to reduce the risk of SIDS.